-More commonly, a separate special purpose proprietary company is incorporated to operate the joint venture and each participant becomes a shareholder in the joint venture company.
-This confers on them the protection of the company's limited liability status.
+Alternatively, a proprietary company can be incorporated to operate the joint venture and each participant becomes a shareholder in the joint venture company.
+This confers on the participants the protection of the company's limited liability status.
 Australian company law regulates this type of joint venture company.

-There are many different ways to structure a joint venture, which may require specific treatment depending on the type of industry or project in which the joint venture will be involved.
+There are many different ways to structure a joint venture, which may require specific arrangements depending on the type of industry or project in which the joint venture will be involved.
 In addition, the participants must carefully consider foreign investment rules, taxation matters (which can differ depending on the structure), management and control of the joint venture, the respective rights and obligations of the participants, supply and purchase agreements, the division of profits, the sharing of costs and expenses and the termination or sale of the joint venture.
-These issues are typically addressed in a joint venture (shareholders) agreement that is entered into between the shareholders and the joint venture company.
+These issues are typically addressed in a joint venture (or shareholders) agreement that is entered into between the participants and, if applicable, the joint venture company.

-3. PARTNERSHIP
+PARTNERSHIP

 A partnership is an arrangement between two or more people or entities to carry on a business with a view to profit.
 It may be formed by an agreement between the partners.
-In the absence of an agreement, the Partnership Acts in the various states and territories set out many of the partnership rules that apply to the arrangement.
+In the absence of an agreement, the Partnership Acts in the various Australian states and territories set out many of the partnership rules that apply to the arrangement.
 The Partnership Acts follow the well-established common law model.
-If the partnership does not conduct business under the actual names of its partners, the partnership name in which the partnership operates must be registered with ASIC.
+If the partnership does not conduct business under the actual names of its partners, the business name under which the partnership operates must be registered with ASIC.

 Ordinarily, partnerships are not separate legal entities and the partners have an unlimited personal liability, both jointly and severally, for the debts and obligations of the partnership.
 In addition, each partner is deemed to be an agent for the others and so may act on behalf of and bind the other partners.
+This includes, for example, entering contracts and disposing of partnership property.